ahriman21/linux/linux-basic-commands.md

 ### how to kill a process:
 > kill [process id]

-### to see processes that are having most resources:
+### to see processes that are using most resources:
 > top

 # vi text editor